HX-Rd/GithubAuthLib/README.md

 import { SuccessComponent } from './success/success.component';

 import { GithubAuthLibModule } from 'github-auth-lib';
-import { GighubAuthService } from 'github-auth-lib';
+import { GithubAuthService } from 'github-auth-lib';
 import { OAuthService } from 'angular-oauth2-oidc';

 @NgModule({